alco/numspell/README.md

 $ spellnum -h
 usage: spellnum [-hd] [--lang=LANG] [--check=<spelling>] <number>

-Spell a number in one of the available languages or check a user's spelling for correctness.
+Spell a number using one of the available languages or check a user-provided spelling for correctness.

 Positional arguments:
   number
       An integer to spell.
 It has to be a simple number without spaces or punctuation marks to separate thousands.

 Optional arguments:
   -h, --help
       Show this help message and exit.